Wondering how to best approach generating online community engagement?

 Fortunately, there are five easy-to-implement solutions that can increase online engagement in no time.
 But first, one question…

-What are the Benefits of an Online Community?
+What Are the Benefits of an Online Community?

-You might think building and maintaining an online community is a lot of work – and you’d be right.
-But community building is an effort that pays off in the long run – in many different ways.
+You might think building and maintaining an online community is a lot of work — and you’d be right.
+But community building is an effort that pays off in the long run in many ways.

 How Do You Build Engagement in an Online Community?